k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: dead trees dropping fruit/petrified status, icequeen 2nd map tweaks
 - Fix: placement of monster rider/steed when separated
 - Allow magic lamps to operate underwater
+- Tortles that start with a trident, the trident is rustproof